Hatcherrr/ticket-service/README.md

 132 134 136 138 140 142 144 146 148 150 152 154 156 158 160 162 164 163 161 159 157 155 153 151 149 147 145 143 141 139 137 135 133

 99 101 103 105 107 109 111 113 115 117 119 121 123 125 127 129 131 130 128 126 124 122 120 118 116 114 112 110 108 106 104 102 100

-I think the last rows are better than the first three rows, so I set the different weight with each row.